 - The X-Files has several people in Watcher-like roles (often emissaries of the Powers That Be, or those within the Powers That Be but secretly working against them, e.g. Mr. X).

 - The Watchers of Ghost Whisperer, who annoy Melinda with their inability to give straight answers.

 - Medium: Allison's dead father-in-law fits the trope.
 He also annoys Allison by not giving straight answers and inflating the danger of what will happen just to be on the safe side or teach a lesson.

 - Fringe: The Observer and his organization are a group of bald men with advanced technology and almost no emotions (or taste buds) who observe major events in history, but seem to be showing up more and more frequently in the present day (Once an Episode, to be exact).
 Their purpose is unknown; they may be time travelers, immortals, or interdimensional police.
 They do sometimes interfere by communicating with the main characters in order to prevent the two universes from destroying each other, but they justify it as righting previous errors.

-- The Time Lords in Doctor Who.
+- The Time Lords.
 Again, while they were officially supposed to never interfere, a lot of them were really bad at it.
 Notably, their doctrine of noninterference was largely self-imposed; they made that decision in the first place because they're almost all horribly corrupt, and the doctrine is basically there to keep them from screwing up and/or conquering everything else.